Russia targets Ukraine's farm storage sites after days of hitting Black Sea port facilities | Headlines

 Both Russia and Ukraine have announced they will treat ships travelling to each other's Black Sea ports as potential military targets.

+"There is no longer a sea humanitarian corridor, there is a zone of increased military danger," he told a news briefing.

-Vershinin added that Russia will fulfill the needs of African countries despite the deal's termination.
+Vershinin added that Russia will fulfil the needs of African countries despite the deal's termination.
 President Vladimir Putin has promised to provide poor countries in Africa with free grain.

 Putin, meantime, repeated his claim that Ukraine's much-anticipated counteroffensive is failing, although he offered no evidence.